 Defeat devices are primarily a concern with diesel vehicles, where deactivating emissions controls in the real world can lower cost, improve fuel economy, extend urea refill intervals, reduce engine noise, improve performance feel, and shorten development time.
 Diesel engine combustion uses compression ignition and operates with excess oxygen in the air/fuel mixture.
-This excess oxygen results in very low engine-out hydrocarbon (HC) and carbon monoxide (CO) emissions and reduces fuel consumption and $\rm CO_2$ emissions.
+This excess oxygen results in very low engine-out hydrocarbon (HC) and carbon monoxide (CO) emissions and reduces fuel consumption and CO2 emissions.
 However, ignition is controlled by the timing of the fuel injection, and the fuel ignites shortly after injection, resulting in high particulate emissions.
-Also, the excess oxygen precludes reduction of $\rm NO_x$ in a conventional three-way catalyst as is used for gasoline vehicles.
-Diesel engine-out $\rm NO_x$ emissions can be reduced by dedicated hardware that recirculates exhaust gas back to the combustion chamber, or EGR.
-SCR and LNT have been developed to reduce tailpipe $\rm NO_x$ emissions, but both are far more expensive than the three-way catalyst.
-There are also tradeoffs between $\rm NO_x$ and generation of particulate emissions in the engine.
+Also, the excess oxygen precludes reduction of NOx in a conventional three-way catalyst as is used for gasoline vehicles.
+Diesel engine-out NOx emissions can be reduced by dedicated hardware that recirculates exhaust gas back to the combustion chamber, or EGR.
+SCR and LNT have been developed to reduce tailpipe NOx emissions, but both are far more expensive than the three-way catalyst.
+There are also tradeoffs between NOx and generation of particulate emissions in the engine.
 Thus, using defeat devices in a diesel engine can provide the following possible benefits:

-- " For a 2.0 liter car, a complete LNT system would cost roughly \$360, and an SCR system, \$800.2 Installation of an inferior system can save hundreds of dollars per vehicle and still work properly during laboratory testing. - " The particulate trap costs roughly \$240.
-Calibrating the engine for high NO_x emissions can reduce particulate emissions.
-Lower particulate emissions means the particulate filter would require fewer periodic regenerations, which in turn would allow for the use of a cheaper, less durable filter and could reduce fuel consumption. - " There is a tradeoff in fuel efficiency and NO_x emissions from the engine-calibrating for higher engine-out NO_x emissions can improve fuel economy by 2%-5%. - " LNT-equipped vehicles have to periodically inject extra fuel into the exhaust to reduce the NO_x stored on the LNT.
-Turning off or modulating this LNT regeneration process can also improve fuel economy by 2%-5%. - " SCR systems use ammonia as the reactant to reduce NO_x in the SCR catalyst.
-This is typically stored onboard the vehicle in the form of a urea solution, otherwise known as Diesel Exhaust Fluid or AdBlue $^\circ$, which must be periodically refilled.
-Turning off the SCR system extends urea tank refill intervals for improved consumer acceptance, or it can be used to reduce urea tank size if the vehicle cannot accommodate a larger tank. - " There are also NO_x emissions and engine noise trade-offs.
+- " For a 2.0 liter car, a complete LNT system would cost roughly \$360, and an SCR system, \$800.
+Installation of an inferior system can save hundreds of dollars per vehicle and still work properly during laboratory testing. - The particulate trap costs roughly \$240.
+Calibrating the engine for high NOx emissions can reduce particulate emissions.
+Lower particulate emissions means the particulate filter would require fewer periodic regenerations, which in turn would allow for the use of a cheaper, less durable filter and could reduce fuel consumption. - " There is a tradeoff in fuel efficiency and $NO_x$ emissions from the engine-calibrating for higher engine-out $NO_x$ emissions can improve fuel economy by 2%-5%. - " LNT-equipped vehicles have to periodically inject extra fuel into the exhaust to reduce the $NO_x$ stored on the LNT.
+Turning off or modulating this LNT regeneration process can also improve fuel economy by 2%-5%. - SCR systems use ammonia as the reactant to reduce NOx in the SCR catalyst.
+This is typically stored onboard the vehicle in the form of a urea solution, otherwise known as Diesel Exhaust Fluid or AdBlue®, which must be periodically refilled.
+Turning off the SCR system extends urea tank refill intervals for improved consumer acceptance, or it can be used to reduce urea tank size if the vehicle cannot accommodate a larger tank. - There are also NOx emissions and engine noise trade-offs.
 Diesel engines used to be notorious for their crackling sound, which was reduced in modern engines by injecting the fuel sequentially rather than all at once.
-This requirement to limit the noise from combustion plays an important role in defining injection strategies that balance additional cost against lower NO_x emissions, such as single or dual pilot injection, split injection, etc. - " The pursuit of a "fun to drive" vehicle encourages manufacturers to guarantee high performance drivability.
-By turning off EGR, more excess oxygen is available, more
+This requirement to limit the noise from combustion plays an important role in defining injection strategies that balance additional cost against lower NOx emissions, such as single or dual pilot injection, split injection, etc. - " The pursuit of a "fun to drive" vehicle encourages manufacturers to guarantee high performance drivability.
+By turning off EGR, more excess oxygen is available, more fuel can be burned immediately if necessary, and the responsiveness to sudden load demand is greatly improved.

-2 Cost calculated using the methodology in the ICCT's 2012 emissions cost report with updated 2018 platinum group metal prices and production-cost reductions on some key components, such as the DPF substrate (Sánchez, Bandivadekar, and German, 2012).
+Cost calculated using the methodology in the ICCT's 2012 emissions cost report with updated 2018 platinum group metal prices and production-cost reductions on some key components, such as the DPF substrate (Sánchez, Bandivadekar, and German, 2012).